 - Self-Employment – Working for yourself allows for much greater flexibility in how long you work, when you work and where you work.

-Working with Arthritis can be difficult and can be so severe that you are no longer able to do so but don’t be put down by this as there is help available with Personal Independence Payment.
+Working with arthritis can be difficult and can be so severe that you are no longer able to do so but don’t be put down by this as there is help available with personal independence payment.

-Broccoli is rich in Vitamin C and Vitamin K which can prevent or slow the progression of osteoarthritis.
+- The Green of Broccoli – Broccoli is rich in Vitamin C and Vitamin K which can prevent or slow the progression of osteoarthritis.
 Broccoli is also rich in calcium to add to strengthening your bones.

-Whole grains lower the level of C-reactive proteins that are a marker of inflammation that is associated with not only arthritis but also Diabetes and heart disease.
+- Grains – Whole grains lower the level of C-reactive proteins that are a marker of inflammation that is associated with not only arthritis but also Diabetes and heart disease.
 Excellent sources of whole grains are oatmeal, brown pasta, brown rice and whole grain bread.

-Beans are an excellent source of protein which is important for cellular growth and repair.
+- Don’t through away the Beans – Beans are an excellent source of protein which is important for cellular growth and repair.
 Some beans, like kidney beans and pinto beans, are also rich in folic acid, magnesium, zinc, magnesium and potassium which are fantastic for the health of your immune system.

-Studies show that the compound Diallyl Disulphine, which is found in garlic, may limit cartilage-damaging enzymes in human cells.
+- Garlic – Studies show that the compound Diallyl Disulphine, which is found in garlic, may limit cartilage-damaging enzymes in human cells.

-Nuts are healthy for the heart and beneficial for weight loss.
+- Get your Nuts – Nuts are healthy for the heart and beneficial for weight loss.
 They have immune boosting ALA (alpha linolenic acid), protein, calcium, magnesium, zinc and vitamin E. Walnuts, pine nuts, pistachios and almonds are among some types of nuts that can give you all these nutrients and they are great snacks to fill the gap between meals.